 How To Start The Dissolution Process?

-If you are in Colorado, you can obtain a divorce only if one of the spouses has lived in the state for at least 91 days before the start of the proceeding.
+If you are in El Paso County or any other part of Colorado, you can obtain a divorce only if one of the spouses has lived in the state for at least 91 days before the start of the proceeding.
 If the case involves a minor child, the child must have resided in Colorado for at least 182 days to start the dissolution process.

 In case you are eligible to file for divorce, you must file a petition for dissolution of marriage, legal separation or declaration of invalidity of marriage.
 The process involves a “Petitioner” which is the party filing for divorce and a “Respondent”, who has 21 days to file a Response to the Petition after receiving one.
 In case the respondent is out of the state, he or she will have 35 days to respond.